 - A successful hard credit check can authorize credit for applicants.

-- In some cases, multiple hard credit checks in a short time frame (for a mortgage or student loans, for example) can count as a single credit check.
+- Sometimes, multiple hard credit checks (for a mortgage or student loans, for example) can count as a single credit check in a short time frame.

 The downsides of hard credit checks occur for lenders and applicants alike: